-Stock futures point lower as uncertainties persist in Ukraine
+Dow plunges 500 points as uncertainties persist in Ukraine

 Investors are looking toward fresh employment and manufacturing data for a better picture of how inflation is weighing on the recovery.
 A rosy retail sales report offered some good news Wednesday, with January sales spiking 3.8 percent from the previous month, the latest piece of evidence that omicron’s surge did less damage to the economy than some had feared.

+The Labor Department reported Thursday morning that 248,000 Americans filed initial unemployment claims, marking an increase of 23,000 over the previous week’s revised level.
+Independent Advisor Alliance chief investment officer Chris Zaccarelli said the 10 percent increase in claims was worse than expected, possibly contributing to stocks sullen mood.

+The widely-followed labor market indicator, commonly used as a proxy for layoffs, shows a job market that has remained resilient despite spiking coronavirus cases in December and January.
+While the number of Americans seeking unemployment has swelled in recent months, the job market has avoided the sharp declines it experienced due to earlier COVID variants.

-Earnings season has been another source of optimism for investors, and Walmart offered a strong performance Thursday, beating expectations and said its shoppers seem to be weathering the storm of inflation well.
-The big box giant’s shares edged up .5 percent in premarket trading.
+Earnings season has provided investors some measure of confidence, and Walmart offered a strong performance Thursday, beating expectations.
+The big box giant said its shoppers seem to be weathering the storm of inflation well.
+Walmart’s shares edged up 2.5 percent in morning trading.

 “We know consumers are focused on inflation, but we’re not seeing major changes in shopping patterns,” Walmart’s chief financial officer Brett Biggs told Yahoo Finance Thursday.